 Make sure to also check out our recommended gear section for our best tips on gear and tackle for pike fishing:

-Worst Time of Year to Catch Pike
+What Is the Worst Time of Year to Fish for Pike?

 In my opinion, the worst time of year for pike fishing is in the middle of summer.
 As it is usually very warm, both in the air and in the water, the pike are simply not in the mood at all and remain rather inactive throughout the day.